jonescompneurolab/hnn/installer/docker/README.md

 ## Running HNN with Docker

-We recommend using the `hnn_docker.sh` script which includes checks for directory permissions, creating the necessary files, and adding the appropriate options for each host OS.
+We recommend using the `hnn-docker.sh` script which includes checks for directory permissions, creating the necessary files, and adding the appropriate options for each host OS.
 The commands below give an outline of the process.

 Using SSH can be controlled by the environment variable USE_SSH